 Additional items for your clothes

-- Airer – Most laundry rooms will have a dryer as well but often the queue for those is way longer.
+Airer – Most laundry rooms will also have a dryer, but often the queue for those is way longer.
 Bring an airer with you so you can hang your freshly washed clothes in your room;

-- Pegs – Get a pack of pegs just in case.
-If you have somewhere to hang your clothes on the outside they will dry out faster.
+Pegs – Get a pack of pegs, just in case.
+If you have somewhere to hang your clothes outside, they will dry out faster.
 If not, you can always be creative and use them for hanging pictures, fairy lights and others;

 Electrical items that you should take to uni